Advanced search

 Potential complications can often be avoided by ensuring that patients:

-• are not sensitive to human normal immunoglobulin by initially injecting the product slowly (0.5 mL/kg/h, corresponding to 0.0083 mL/kg/min)
+• are not sensitive to human normal immunoglobulin by initially administering the product slowly (0.5 mL/kg/h, corresponding to 0.0083 mL/kg/min)

 • are carefully monitored for any symptoms throughout the infusion period.
-In particular, patients naive to human normal immunoglobulin, patients switched from an alternative IVIg product or when there has been a long interval since the previous infusion should be monitored at the hospital during the first infusion and for the first hour after the first infusion, in order to detect potential adverse signs.
+In particular, patients naive to human normal immunoglobulin, patients switched from an alternative IVIg product or when there has been a long interval since the previous infusion should be monitored during the first infusion and for the first hour after the first infusion in a controlled healthcare setting in order to detect potential adverse signs and to ensure that emergency treatment can be administered immediately should problems occur.
 All other patients should be observed for at least 20 minutes after administration.

 In all patients, IVIg administration requires: